You've got questions.

 Q: Do I need a valid fishing licence?

-Tidal (salt) water recreational fishers of all ages are legally required to obtain and have in their possession a valid BC Tidal Waters Sport Fishing Licence prior to angling in tidal waters.
+Tidal / saltwater recreational fishers of all ages are legally required to obtain and have in their possession a valid BC Tidal Waters Sport Fishing Licence prior to angling in tidal waters.
 Anglers intending to retain salmon caught in tidal waters must also purchase a salmon conservation stamp and have it affixed to their licence.
-This stamp is not required if anglers intend to release all salmon caught.
+This stamp is not required if licence holders are not planning to fish for or retain salmon.

 For more information, please refer to the DFO website.